sushmaanandakoju/fellowship-test-prompts/README.md

 Code-orchestrated multimodal evaluation closed the gap in <12 months.
 Real progress.

 I also handcurated a puzzle with grids (graph) with visibility ranges and a potential murder case being solved as a logical puzzle, Fable did fair job, there are still some gaps in this.
 OCR-scanned handwritten and handdrawn information is accurately extracted but the reasoning for this task is still an struggle for them.
 This holds with Multimodal LLMs and DeepSeek models.
 [Fictional Handcurated Logical Reasoning Puzzle](https://github.com/sushmaanandakoju/fellowship-test-prompts/blob/main/jane-doe-fictional-logical-reasoning-puzzle.md)

-Do you like to try solving the custom created hand-curated puzzle ? :)